erc7579/erc7579-implementation/erc.md

 #### Account configurations

+To comply with this standard, smart accounts MUST implement the entire interface below.
+If an account implementation elects to not support any of the execution methods, it MUST revert, in order to avoid unpredictable behavior with fallbacks.

 When enabling or disabling a module on a smart account, it

 - MUST call the `enable` or `disable` function on the module